777388/BlackEarth/README.md

 (1st program optional either remove the position, or come up with your own encryption for the position, I wont help you there as thats for modelling, failure to make a decision will not let the final output work.)

-Instead if you do not decide to make a decision, you can use a wordlist of your choosing for encryption file
+Instead if you do not decide to make a decision, you can use a wordlist of your choosing for encryption file, this will not include Positional modelling

 usage: python3 CTE.py encryption, file, output.py